Project Collaborators

 Project Co-Director

-Wendy Doyon is an historian of modern Egypt and Egyptology, specializing in the history of archaeological labor and economy in the nineteenth and early twentieth century.
+Wendy Doyon is an historian of modern Egypt and Egyptology.
 She received her PhD in History from the University of Pennsylvania in 2021, with a dissertation entitled Empire of Dust: Egyptian Archaeology and Archaeological Labor in Nineteenth-century Egypt.
-Her work is the first to examine the development of archaeology and antiquities management in relation to the history of Egyptian state and society under the Mehmed Ali dynasty.
-She is currently a postdoctoral fellow based in Cairo, where she is writing a book based on her doctoral research and completing the manuscript for an Arabic excavation diary in translation from Abu Geili, Sudan, in 1914.
-She is an expert on the history of the ruyasa-foremen from Quft and has written many research articles on the history of Egyptian archaeology.
-She is the website and social media director for Abydos Archaeology, where she writes the online dig diary at abydos.org.
+Her work examines the history of archaeology in relation to Egyptian state and society in the nineteenth and early twentieth centuries, with a focus on the history of archaeological labor and the ruyasa (archaeological foremen) from Quft, Upper Egypt.
+She was a CAORC postdoctoral research fellow at the American Research Center in Egypt, 2022–2024, and she is the website and social media director for Abydos Archaeology.

 Marleen De Meyer